CBaader/WUS-Maths-Hats/README.md

 # Circle Geometry Visualizer

 A simple JavaScript and HTML Canvas animation that provides a visual proof for a classic geometry problem involving inscribed circles.
-This interactive visualization demonstrates the relationship between the radii of tangent circles, leading to a specific integer solution.
+This visualisation demonstrates the relationship between the radii of tangent circles, leading to a specific integer solution.

 ## The Problem Visualized

 This animation addresses a problem where smaller circles are progressively inscribed within the space defined by larger circles and bounding lines.
 The core task is to determine the radius of each new circle, which must be perfectly tangent to its neighbours.
-This visualization specifically demonstrates the scenario that elegantly results in the solution '4'.
+This visualisation specifically demonstrates the scenario that elegantly results in the solution '4'.

 ## Usage